With our busy, go-go-go lifestyles, it can be easy to fall out of a good sleeping pattern.

 It sounds simple enough, but this is a very important step to a great night’s sleep.
 You have to listen to your body.
 If you’re tired, go to sleep.
 If you’re alert in the morning, get up.
 And, if you’re not tired, don’t try and force yourself to sleep.
 This will just lead to frustration and tension.
 Wind yourself down with relaxation or with the help of some calming, herbal tea.
 Your body will tell you when it’s ready.

 9. Improve Your Sleep By...Keeping It Gentle

-At Brauer, we have a great sleep range of products containing gentle homeopathic ingredients. of gentle, These include snoring tablets, snoring spray, sleep oral liquid and pilules.
-Brauer’s gentle products contain homoeopathic ingredients traditionally used to help sleeplessness.
+At Brauer, we have a great sleep range of products containing gentle homeopathic ingredients.
+These include snoring tablets, snoring spray, sleep oral liquid and pilules.
+Brauer’s gentle products contain homeopathic ingredients traditionally used to help sleeplessness.
 This includes homeopathic Matricaria Chamomilla (Chamomile) and homeopathic Passiflora Incarnatra (Passionflower).